mortezamt5/nestjs-micro/README.md

 # Nestjs Microservice  , Consul
-NestJs microservice architecture with Consul service network solution
+Sample and test of NestJs microservice architecture with Consul service network solution

 ## What is  NestJs ?
 Nest (NestJS) is a framework for building efficient, scalable Node.js server-side applications.